starknet-io/starknet.js/www/docs/guides/create_account.md

 console.log('Precalculated account address=', OZcontractAddress);
 ```

-If you want a specific private key, replace `stark.randomAddress()` by your choice.
+If you want a specific private key, replace `stark.randomAddress`()` with your choice.

 Then you have to fund this address!